IBM/build-an-elearning-portal-with-watson-media/README.md

 ### Included components

 * [IBM Watson Media](https://www.ibm.com/watson/media): It offers AI-driven solutions for live streaming events, corporate communication, video analytics, and content management.
+* [Kubernetes](https://cloud.ibm.com/kubernetes/catalog/create): IBM Cloud Kubernetes Service creates a cluster of compute hosts and deploys highly available containers.
+A Kubernetes cluster lets you securely manage the resources that you need to quickly deploy, update, and scale applications.

 ### Featured technologies

 * [Node.js](https://nodejs.org/en/): An asynchronous event driven JavaScript runtime, designed to build scalable applications
 * [React](https://reactjs.org/): Javascript library for building User Interfaces
+* [Docker](https://www.docker.com/why-docker): Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.

 ### Watch the Video